theus/instantgram/README.md

 [Versão em Português =)](http://theus.github.io/instantgram/lang/pt-br)

-[instantgram] is a bookmarklet with purpose of download instagram images.
-Tiny, simple, without necessity of extensions or downloads.
-Just access [this link][1] and drag the [instantgram] button to bookmark bar of your browser, navigate to the instagram.com (web), open a instagram post (photo) and click at bookmarklet.
-Just works.
+[instantgram] is a bookmarklet with the purpose of downloading Instagram images.
+It is tiny, simple, and doesn't require extensions or downloads.
+Just access [this link][1] and drag the [instantgram] button to the bookmark bar of your browser, navigate to instagram.com (web), open an Instagram post (photo) and click on the bookmarklet.
+That's all it takes!

 ### [:arrow_right: Bookmarklet][1]

 ![gif demo](img/demo.gif)

-:bulb: Now in version 2.1.0, [instantgram] can search images in screen.
-So, if you scrolling by your timeline, pause the scroll on image that you want and click in [instantgram].
-Should work.
+:bulb: Now in version 2.1.0, [instantgram] can search images on screen.
+When scrolling through your timeline, stop on the image that you want and click on the [instantgram] bookmarklet.
+It should work.

 ## Compatibility